Emil J. Freireich: Later life and death

-Freireich was profiled in Malcolm Gladwell's 2013 book, David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.
+Freireich was profiled in Canadian author Malcolm Gladwell's 2013 book, David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.
 He was honored as a Fellow of the American Association for Cancer Research in 2014.
 He was employed as the Ruth Harriet Ainsworth Chair, Distinguished Teaching Professor, Director of Adult Leukemia Research Program, and Director of Special Medical Education Programs, at the MD Anderson Cancer Center.

 Freireich retired in September 2015, after working at the MD Anderson Cancer Center for 50 years.
 Nonetheless, he kept on teaching on a part-time basis until the outbreak of the COVID-19 pandemic.
 He went on to participate virtually on the center's key meetings.

 Freireich died from COVID-19 at the MD Anderson Cancer Center in Houston on February 1, 2021.
 He was 93; and is survived by his wife, Haroldine, their four children, six grandchildren, and three great-grandchildren.